X

 Omnichannel Marketing Vs. Multichannel Marketing

 Omnichannel and multichannel marketing have many similarities, and omnichannel may even be considered a type of multichannel marketing.
-Omnichannel, however, takes the strategy a step further.
+An omnichannel experience, however, takes the strategy a step further.

 The prefix multi- means “many,” while omni- means “all.”
 To be classified as multichannel, a marketing strategy only needs to use more than one channel.
 To be an omnichannel strategy, all of the channels used need to be connected to create a consistent, cohesive, seamless customer experience.